dnielag13/login_microservice_rebuild/login_microservice-main/README.md

 # login_microservice

-This microservice provides user authentication and basic account management functionality for a distributed application.
+This microservice provides user authentication and account management functionality for a distributed application.
 It allows a client program to create user accounts, authenticate users, retrieve profile information, validate active sessions, and terminate sessions when necessary.

+Authentication is handled using bearer tokens issued during login.
+Tokens are stored in memory and automatically expire after one hour to enforce session security.

 All communication occurs over HTTP using JSON request and response bodies.
-Authentication is handled using bearer tokens returned during login.

 ---

 ## Communication Contract

-The following sections describe how to request data from the microservice and how responses are returned.
+The following sections describe how to send requests to the microservice and how responses are returned.

 ---